Updated 2/3/2026

 What does this mean?

 Anyone who has Temporary Protected Status from Somalia will no longer have valid status after March 17, 2026, and TPS will no longer be valid as a status.
-The administration will also not be extending work permission beyond March 17, 2026.
+It is not being reauthorized or extended by the government.
+Please find additional information here: https://asaptogether.org/en/temporary-protected-status/

 What can you do?